 The implicit restriction arises when Lyrah tells us that she aborted her pregnancy, and accidentally sterilized herself in the process.
 If she’s not lying (and she might be, as Knights can lie without losing their abilities) then it seems that healing powers don’t work on the womb, and perhaps the entire reproductive system.
 I’m willing to grant that this is an intentional feature of the magic system, especially since if Knights could light-bind their reproductive ability, you’d get a runaway fertility situation which doesn’t seem to be the case.
 That, by itself, would be enough to re-think the entire societal structure, so it’s good that it seems to be ruled out as well.

-One last note on light.
+A final observation on light.
 Several characters refer to The Light, which at least one in-world culture also calls God (because Shad doesn’t trust the audience to draw even that stunningly obvious parallel).
 The only Bringer we meet in the story seems to have a direct channel of direction, as The Light can tell him what to do.
 Daylen also speaks of The Light as having a will which plays the part of Daylen’s remarkably selectively active conscience.
 We aren’t really told much about The Light as a personal entity, but it stands to reason that, in everfall, Sun worship might not be quite the superstition it is on Earth.
 One might hope we would have been shown more than we were told about this most important feature of the setting, but as already intimated, looking to be shown instead of told is a snipe hunt in SotC.

 Better as a Video Game?

-No Brandon Sanderson
+Not Quite Brandon Sanderson